Support at Home

 Key Features of the Support at Home Program

-Participants will be assessed into one of 10 funding classifications:
+Participants will be assessed into one of 10 funding classifications based on your means and support requirements:

 • 8 ongoing classifications